Sickle cell disease is a disease of the blood.

 Nobody knows exactly when sickle cells might get stuck or which blood vessels might

 get clogged.
 Some things can lead to a sickle cell crisis, like if a person gets too

-cold, gets sick, has a lot of stress,
+cold, gets sick, has a lot of stress, or

-make the pain better.
+the pain better.

 Because kids with sickle cell disease don't have enough normal red blood cells,

 they may get tired a lot.
 They also can get infections more than other kids do.
 They

 may not grow as fast as their friends.
 Sometimes the skin and whites of their eyes

 have a yellowish color, known as jaundice (say: JON-dus), and they may have to go

 Sickle cell disease is an inherited (say: in-HAIR-uh-ted) disease.
 That means you